Definition of vendor types at the Kent Farmers Market:

 All vendor types’ obligations:

-♦ NEW: All vendor fees MUST pay at time of check in prior to entering the Market.
-Cash or check preferred.
+♦ NEW: All vendor fees MUST be paid PRIOR to that Saturday’s check in at the Market.

 ♦ The Kent Farmers Market (herein known as the “Market”) reserves the right to prohibit anyone from selling, or any product from being sold.

 ♦ Alcoholic beverages or hazardous substances are not allowed on the Market site.

 ♦ No smoking within your booth or around customers.

 ♦ Children must be supervised at the Market site at all times.

 ♦ Vendors are required to wear proper attire, including shoes and shirts, while selling at the Market.

 ♦ The Market is not responsible for loss or damage to booth and/or products due to theft, weather conditions, etc.